Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ```

 We'll then need to instantiate the resampling strategy.
-This just means that we are going tocreate it again.
+This just means that we are going to create it again.

 ```r